New Estimands for Experiments with Strong Interference: Introduction

-In both \eqref{eq: intro regression} and \eqref{eq: intro regression 2}, the variable $\textit{Effect}$ is not observed, and hence statistical inference is required to estimate the regression parameters.
+In both \eqref{eq: intro regression} and \eqref{eq: intro regression 2}, $\eff$ is not observed, and hence statistical inference is required to estimate the regression parameters.

-The main result of this paper is that in regression specifications such as \eqref{eq: intro regression} and \eqref{eq: intro regression 2} with binary outcomes, contrasts such as $\beta_1$, $\beta_2$, and $\beta_3$ can be interval estimated with no assumptions beyond those regarding randomization of treatment.
+The main result of this paper is that in regression specifications such as \eqref{eq: intro regression} and \eqref{eq: intro regression 2} with binary outcomes, contrasts such as $\beta_1$, $\beta_2$, and $\beta_3$ (but not the intercept term $\beta_0$) can be interval estimated with no assumptions beyond those regarding randomization of treatment.
 Thus, these parameters can be reliably inferred even when interference between individuals is difficult to accurately model, including settings in which an observed network only crudely reflects the true underlying social mechanisms.
-The regression may include transformations of the treatment variable, or adjustments (i.e., ``controls'') if the indirect exposure to treatment is non-identically distributed.
-The approach also generalizes beyond regression, to estimands corresponding to weighted or matching-based comparisons of units.
-Inference requires novel computations to bound the interval widths.
+The approach can be extended to other regression specifications, including settings where exposure to treatment is non-identically distributed.
+It also generalizes beyond regression to weighted or matching-based comparisons of units.
+Novel computations are required to bound the interval widths.

-In the regression \eqref{eq: intro regression}, the coefficient $\beta_1$ measures the relative benefits of being treated versus not treated.
-For example, consider a vaccination trial where those receiving the placebo might be indirectly affected by the vaccines.
-In this setting, an appropriately signed $\beta_1$ would indicate that the vaccinated units were relatively more protected than those who received the placebo, by an additional $\beta_1$ cases prevented per capita.
-Similarly, in \eqref{eq: intro regression 2}, the coefficients $\beta_1$, $\beta_2$, and $\beta_3$ characterize the relative effects as a function of direct and indirect exposure to treatment.
-In vaccination settings, this might imply that units were relatively more protected when vaccinated, and additionally that placebo units were relatively more protected when their friends were vaccinated.
+In the regression \eqref{eq: intro regression}, the coefficient $\beta_1$ measures the relative attributable effect of being treated versus not treated.
+To give an example, consider a vaccination trial where those receiving the placebo might be indirectly affected by the vaccines, with the outcome being incidence of disease.
+In this setting, estimates of $\beta_1$ could be used to show that vaccinated units were relatively more protected than those who received the placebo, by an additional $\beta_1$ cases prevented (or fewer cases caused) per capita, under the observed treatment assignment.
+Similarly, in \eqref{eq: intro regression 2}, estimates of $\beta_1$, $\beta_2$, and $\beta_3$ could be used to show that the relative attributable effects were consistent with those of a working vaccine that imbued herd immunity: under the observed treatment assignment, vaccinated units were relatively more protected than placebo units, while placebo units were relatively more protected when friends were vaccinated.

-Relative effects are a partial characterization, and carry the caveat that ``more protected'' may actually mean ``less harmed'', if making the treatment available causes everyone to become worse off.
-For example, a vaccine trial might prevent an even more effective intervention from being deployed.
-Such scenarios, when legitimately plausible, will have implications for all methods of analysis.